 Kalman filter.
 Programs for the Kalman filter and smoother and the real interest rate data analyzed in the Handbook of Econometrics, Vol. 4.

 Index of leading indicators.
 Data and software used in "What Do the Leading Indicators Lead?", Journal of Business January 1996.
 Includes real-time releases of the index of leading indicators.

 Analysis of futures prices during the Great Depression.
 Data and software used in the study from American Economic Review, March 1992.

-Data and MATLAB code to implement the examples in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information by Christiane Baumeister and James Hamilton.
+Data and MATLAB code to implement the examples in Sign Restrictions, Structural Vector Autoregressions, and Useful Prior Information, Econometrica, Sept 2015, by Christiane Baumeister and James Hamilton.

-Data and MATLAB code to implement the examples in Optimal Inference about Impulse-Response Functions and Historical Decompositions in Incompletely Identified Structural Vector Autoregressions by Christiane Baumeister and James Hamilton.
+Data and MATLAB code to implement the examples in Inference in Structural Vector Autoregressions When the Identifying Assumptions are Not Fully Believed: Re-evaluating the Role of Monetary Policy in Economic Fluctuations, Journal of Monetary Economics, Dec 2018, by Christiane Baumeister and James Hamilton.